WHO WE ARE ::

 michigan psychology

-Our work on bounded optimality and bounded rationality provides a new way to model and explain human behavior by leveraging its adaptive nature.
-The basic idea is that human behavior—from the lowest levels of motor control to multi-tasking strategies to complex decision making—can be understood as an adaptation to the joint constraints (resources and bounds) of the human processing system, the external probabilistic environment, and an internal reward function.
+Our work on computational rationality and bounded optimality provides a way to model and explain human behavior by leveraging its adaptive nature.
+Computational rationality is based on the idea that behaviors are generated by cognitive mechanisms that are adapted to the structure of not only the environment, but also the mind and brain itself.
+We call the framework computational rationality to emphasize the incorporation of computational mechanism into the definition of rational action.
 This idea has been around in some form in psychology for many decades, but advances in our understanding of the processing constraints, advances in computational algorithms for adaptive control, and advances in raw computing power make it possible now to more fully explore its implications.

-For more on this work, read the papers below, and visit Andrew Howes' website at Manchester.
+For more on this work, read the papers below, and visit Andrew Howes' website at Birmingham.

 key overview publications